-Q. What is the player is grade appropriate for an older team, i.e., their age puts them in the younger group but their grade puts them in the older group?
+Q. What if the player is grade appropriate for an older team, i.e., their age puts them in the younger group but their grade puts them in the older group?

 Q: Where are the tryouts?

-All Team Boca tryouts usually take place at FAU Glades Fields which are located at the main FAU entrance off Glades Rd.
-Id the location changes it will be posted well in advance.
+All Team Boca tryouts usually take place at the Spanish River Athletic Complex, on Spanish River Blvd in Boca Raton.
+If the location changes it will be posted well in advance.
 Please check our website for weather details.
 If tryouts are canceled or delayed our website will be updated in real time via facebook.

 Q: Are You Moving to Florida?